CMMC Compliance Checklist – Update Sept. 2024

 How Do I Become CMMC Compliant?

 Level 1 contractors must meet the requirements and submit a self-assessment score to the SPRS (Supplier Performance Risk System).
-This score must be affirmed by top management at the company.
+Top management at the company must affirm this score.
 Contractors should take this self-assessment seriously.
-With the new Civil Cyber-Fraud Initiative from the Department of Justice, the federal government severely fines contractors who submit false cybersecurity claims.

 Most Level 2 contractors must undergo an independent assessment conducted by a CMMC Third-Party Assessment Organization (C3PAO).
 The CMMC Accreditation Body (CMMC-AB) has authorized these entities to handle the task.